Winners announced for Supply Nation’s 2025 Supplier Diversity Awards

 This award recognises a woman-identifying Indigenous business owner who has driven significant and sustainable growth in her business and has demonstrated ongoing engagement with Supply Nation and / or our members and Indigenous businesses.

-Tammy O'Connor
+The 2025 winner is: Tammy O’Connor

 Tammy O’Connor, a proud Nyiyaparli Palyku women, is the Founder and Managing Director of KingKira Group, focusing on sustainable growth, community empowerment, and innovative environmental stewardship.